This time it’s all about television

 This distance and variability made the keyboard and mouse very unsuitable for user input.

 Basically, the desktop-based connected TV failed on arrival.
-Consoles and their designed-for-TV interfaces were some of the first real successes when it came to connected TV.
+Video game consoles and their designed-for-TV interfaces were some of the first real successes when it came to connected TV.

 Roku and Apple TV followed later with their own devices that featured designed-for-TV interfaces and easy installation.